Schichtenschmide/frontend/README.md

 # Frontend
-This is the frontend for the Schichtenschmiede project
+This is the frontend for the Schichtenschmiede project<br/>

 # Notes for NodeJS